BT134/techiest-tech-blog/README.md

 ![Github licence](http://img.shields.io/badge/license-MIT-blue.svg)
 ## Description

 > A CMS-style blog where developers can publish their blog posts and comment on other developers post.
+Built using Model View Controller (MVC) paradigm.
+Built using MySQL2, Express, Sequelize, Bulma, Handlebars and dotenv.

  ## Table of Contents
   - [Description](#description)